 Water Utilities provide the Municipality with potable water and sanitary sewer services.
 These services are regulated by Nova Scotia Environment and must meet Drinking Water and Wastewater Treatment quality standards.
-Water rates are approved by the Nova Scotia Utility and Review Board (NSUARB).
-The current rates for our water utilities can be found here. and the sewer rates here.
+Water rates are approved by the Nova Scotia Utility and Review Board (NSUARB) through the following Board Orders - West Hants Water Utility and Windsor Water Utility.
+The current rates for our water utilities can be found here.
+Sewer rates are approved by Council and can be found here.

 Water Utility bills are sent out to customers every three months (quarterly); in January, April, July and October.
 These invoices include base rate and consumption charges for both water and sewer.
 The base rates are based on a 90-day cycle and will vary slightly if the billing cycle is less or more than 90 days.
 The consumption charges are based upon the read received from your water meter.

 Are you having trouble reading your bill?
-This sample bill may help with understanding your bill and answering some of your questions.
+This pdf sample water utility invoice (156 KB) may help with understanding your bill and answering some of your questions.